UMAprotocol/UMIPs/UMIPs/umip-uvol-draft.md

 ## TECHNICAL SPECIFICATIONS
 - Price Identifier Name: uVOL-BTC-APR21
 - Base Currency: uVOL-BTC-APR21
-- Quote currency: USDC
+- Quote currency: None.
+This is an index, but will be used with USDC.
 - Intended Collateral Currency: USDC
-- Collateral Decimals: 0.000001 (6 decimals in more general trading format)
+- Collateral Decimals: 6
 - Rounding: Round to nearest 6 decimal places (seventh decimal place digit >= 5 rounds up and < 5 rounds down)

 ## RATIONALE